HyrumBurgoyne/MyAiApp/README.md

 ---

 By following these instructions, you should be able to successfully set up and operate the automation app on your tablet.
-If further issues arise, refer to the documentation for Android Studio, Appium, or consult technical support.
+If further issues arise, refer to the documentation for Android Studio, Appium, or text me.